 Send the doll back for inclusion in an installation as part of A Fierce Hope, the keynote exhibition for Brisbane’s newest art and cultural hub Adderton: house & heart of mercy, opening in August 2019.

-After the exhibition the dolls will be sent to Cambodia and India to children in orphanages and rescue homes.
+After the exhibition the dolls will be sent to Cambodia to children in orphanages and rescue homes.

 For more information about Adderton House and A Fierce Hope